-There are very limited car parking options near the start of this walk.
+No public transport to start point.
+There are also very limited car parking options near the start of this walk.
 We found a place next to the Strathconon Estate sign on the north side of Inverchoran Bridge.
 This is approx 9 miles south-west along the single-track Achonochie Road from Meig Dam.
 Close to Contin and Muir of Ord.

 WALK REPORT: 1ST AUGUST 2020

 I did this walk with my friends Eve and David who I’d been staying with on the Black Isle for a few days.
 I’d been mostly walking solo so far, exploring an area unfamiliar to me, and had therefore been sticking to coastal walks, way-marked trails, and so on.
 It was so nice to have company (and some local knowledge) and to get into the mountains of the Highlands!

 I made the classic mistake of mapping out the route on my mobile mapping app before leaving the house but forgetting to make it available offline….
 There was zero mobile signal throughout the entire walk.
 These apps do work with GPS, but it needs a bit of 3G to load up the map detail.
 Oh well.
 Thankfully David was more organised and had his mobile GPS and paper map/compass with him.
 He was more organised in other ways too as it turned out: after driving for an hour, on arrival he parked up the car, got out, threw his rucksack on and he was ready to go!
 Meanwhile Eve and I needed the usual 10 minutes of faffing around changing shoes, putting things in bags etc etc. How good it would be, I thought, to be like David!

 A few steps into the walk we overcame our first challenge – the cattle grid on Inverchoran Bridge!